jakt/JANetworking/README.md

 #### Required
 - `setBaseURL(development:String, staging:String, production:String)` - Set the URLs for all environments
 - `set(environment:NetworkEnvironment)` - Set the current environment
-- `setSaveToken(block:SaveTokenBlock)` - Customize how the token is saved
+- `setSaveToken(block:SaveTokenBlock)` - Customize how the token is saved.
+Usually this is a simple keychain store one liner.
-- `setLoadToken(block:LoadTokenBlock)` - Customize how the token is loaded
+- `setLoadToken(block:LoadTokenBlock)` - Customize how the token is loaded.
+Usually this is a simple keychain fetch.

 #### Optional
-- `set(header:String, value:String?)` - Set the request headers for network requests
+- `set(header:String, value:String?)` - Set the default request headers for all network requests
 - `setInvalidTokenInfo(serverResponseText:[String], HTTPStatusCodes:[Int])` - Set the triggers for an invalid token.
 If any server call matches any of the info passed in here, it will trigger a token refresh.
-- `setUnauthorizedRetryLimit(_ limit:Int)` - Set the number of times the token should attempt to refresh before the server call fails.
+- `setUnauthorizedRetryLimit(_ limit:Int)` - Set the number of times the token should attempt to refresh before the server is counted as unsuccesful.
-- `setUpRefreshTimer(timeInterval:TimeInterval)` - Set the refresh interval for the token
+- `setUpRefreshTimer(timeInterval:TimeInterval)` - Set the refresh interval for the token.

 ### JANetworkingError
-If any issues arise during a server call, a `JANetworkingError` object will be created.
+If `JANetworking.loadJSON` automatically detects any errors, a **[JANetworkingError](/JANetworking/JANetworkingError.swift)** object will be created.
 This object includes the status code, an easily readable `errorType`, and more detailed `errorData`.
 Example:
 ```
 if let err:JANetworkingError = error {
     print("NETWORK ERROR: \(err.errorType.errorTitle())")